masslight/ottehr/README.md

 Ottehr currently has a few components:

-* A patient-facing registration website for creating appointments, with features including rescheduling, checking in, sending text messages and emails, and listing appointments for an account
+* **Ottehr Intake:** A patient-facing registration website for creating appointments, with features including rescheduling, checking in, sending text messages and emails, and listing appointments for an account
-* A staff-facing EHR for managing appointments created through the patient website, with features including checking appointments, texting patients, updating a location's slots, and setting a location's schedule
+* **Ottehr EHR:**  A staff-facing EHR for managing appointments created through the patient website, with features including checking appointments, texting patients, updating a location's slots, and setting a location's schedule
-* A telemedicine website for creating appointments with patients and creating calls
+* **Ottehr Telemedicine:**  A telemedicine website for creating appointments with patients and creating calls
-* A components React library for creating healthcare applications
+* **Ottehr Elements:**  A components React library for creating healthcare applications

 To set up the first two components, we have a setup program you can run.

 ## First Time Setup

-For a sample guide of setting up Ottehr Telemedicine, please check [getting started with ottehr](https://youtu.be/NJzF9Nzhbeo).
+To run Ottehr for the first time, you need to set up the project.

 ### Node Installation